MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-creators/check-user-privileges-in-unity.md

 ```

 ## Privilege Codes

-The following is a list of possible privilege codes that may be returned.
+The following privilege codes may be returned.

 | Code  | Privilege  | Description   |
 |------ |-----------------------------  |-------------------    |